Students should have an acoustic piano that is well-maintained and tuned at least once a year.

 Lessons cancelled by the teacher will always be credited.
 Being unprepared is not a reason to cancel.
 It’s harder to remember what and how to practice during the following week.
 Come anyway.
 We’ll practice together and get the student back on track.

-Students will receive a combination of private lessons and group performance classes during the traditional school year.
-You pay for 40 lessons, but you receive 46 experiences: 32 private lessons, 3 group lessons, and 3 recitals/events.
+Students receive a combination of private lessons and group performance classes during the traditional school year.
 During the summer quarter (June, July, and August), students will receive 8 lessons.
 Students and families schedule their own lessons for summer on a Google Doc/Google Sheets and this information is transferred weekly to My Music Staff.

 *Holidays and breaks are figured into the piano year.